SM-65 Atlas: Engines

 The booster engine consisted of two large thrust chambers.
-On the Atlas A/B/C, one turbopump assembly powered both booster engines.
-On the Atlas D, the booster engines had separate pump assemblies.
-On the Atlas E/F, each booster turbopump also got its own gas generator.
+The Atlas A/B/C/D had a single turbopump assembly and gas generator driving both booster engines; the A/B/C had an interim engine with lower thrust while the D-series had the full-up engines delivering 303,000 pounds of thrust.
+On the Atlas E/F, each booster engine had a separate pump and gas generator.
 Later space launcher variants of the Atlas used the MA-5 propulsion system with twin turbopumps on each booster engine, driven by a common gas generator.
 The boosters were more powerful than the sustainer engine and did most of the lifting for the first two minutes of flight.
 In addition to pitch and yaw control, they could also perform roll control in the event of a vernier failure.
 The sustainer engine on all Atlas variants consisted of a single thrust chamber with its own turbopump and gas generator, which also powered two small pressure-fed vernier engines.
 The verniers provided roll control and final velocity trim.
 The total sea level thrust of all five thrust chambers was 360,000 lbf (1,600 kN) for a standard Atlas D. Atlas E/F had 375,000 pounds of thrust.
 Total sea level thrust for these three-engine Atlas Es and Fs was 389,000 lbf (1,730 kN).
 Launcher variants of the Atlas often had performance enhancements to the engines.

 Guidance

 The Atlas missiles A through D used radio guidance: the missile sent information from its inertial system to a ground station by radio, and received course correction information in return.
 The Atlas E and F had completely autonomous inertial guidance systems.

 The ground based guidance computer was a key part of the missile system, until guidance computers were miniaturized enough to be installed inside the missile.
 Isaac L. Auerbach designed the Burroughs guidance computer for the Atlas ICBM missiles.
 The Burroughs guidance computer was one of the first transistor computers.
 It processed 24-bit data using 18-bit instructions.
 A total of 17 of these ground computers were delivered.
-These same ground computers was later used for Atlas-Able, Project Mercury, and other early spacecraft.
+These same ground computers were later used for Atlas-Able, Project Mercury, and other early spacecraft.